jaenrig-ifx/micropython/docs/psoc6/quickref.rst

 The MicroPython REPL is accessed via the USB serial port.
 Paste mode (ctrl-E) is useful to paste a large slab of Python code into the REPL.

-This port implements most of the methods described in the :ref:`machine <machine>` module.
+This port implements most of the methods described in the :mod:`machine` module.
 Tab-completion is useful to find out what methods an instantiated object has.

 The :mod:`machine` module::